40Digits/wordpress-starter-theme/README.md

   - @extend(s)
   - @include(s)
   - "regular" styles
+* Nest all pseduo-classes directly beneath base properties and values.
+* Use z-index scale found in utilities.scss

 ####Naming Conventions
 * Classes and IDs are lowercase with words separated by a dash.